jamieliu386/hoth8-server/README.md

   - [POST request](#post-request)

-## What you'll need for this workshop:
+## What you'll need for this workshop
 If you want to follow along with this workshop, it will be helpful to have the
 following:
 - basic JavaScript knowledge (see the HOTH 8 workshop on HTML/CSS/JS, but feel